-Course: Entertainment Industry HSC credit - 4 units Industry Curriculum Framework (ICF) (2 units x 2 years or 4 units x 1 year) Australian Tertiary Admission Rank (ATAR) eligible course Board Developed Course (240 hour)
+HSC credit - 4 units

+(2 units x 2 years or 4 units x 1 year)

+Board Developed Course (240 hour)

 By enrolling in this VET qualification with the NSW Department of Education RTO 90333, you are choosing to participate in a program of study which will provide you a pathway towards, HSC accreditation and a Statement of Attainment (SOA) towards a nationally recognised qualification (dual accreditation).
 To receive an SOA towards the qualification you must meet the assessment requirements of CUA30420 Certificate III in Live Production and Technical Services https://training.gov.au/training/details/cua30420.
 You will be expected to complete all the requirements of the Registered Training Organisation (RTO) and NESA.
 A statement of attainment towards the qualification is possible if at least one unit of competency is achieved.